Polar Mounds on Strangeon Stars: the Neutrino Emission from Ultraluminous X-ray Pulsars: Neutrino flux and detection

 We neglect neutrino oscillations in the vicinity of the X-ray source due to the significant uncertainty in the geometry of the accretion column and its small extent.
 The spectra of different neutrino flavors are assumed to be the same, as the kinematics of the annihilation process are identical (see, for example, \citet{Asthana:2023vvk} for a detailed discussion).

 The photon luminosity of the sources, expected neutrino luminosity, distance to the source, and corresponding neutrino energy flux at Earth from ULXPs are summarized in Table \ref{tab: Table_2}.
-It can be seen that, except for Swift J0243.6$+$6124, all detected ULXPs are extragalactic, leading to significant signal attenuation due to their large distances.
+It is evident that the inferred neutrino luminosity of Swift J0243.6$+$6124 is significantly higher than that of NGC 5907 ULX-1, primarily due to the large difference in their distances.
+Swift J0243.6$+$6124 is located at only $0.007$ Mpc, while NGC 5907 ULX-1 lies at $17.1$ Mpc.
+Since the observed neutrino flux decreases with the square of the distance, this naturally results in a discrepancy of nearly four orders of magnitude.
+Except for Swift J0243.6$+$6124, all detected ULXPs are extragalactic, leading to substantial attenuation of their signals due to their large distances.
 We discuss the possibility of neutrino detection from Swift J0243.6$+$6124, for which the neutrino flux at Earth is expected to be the highest.
+For various ULX Pulsar sources, the proposed model encompasses a broad range of neutron star surface magnetic field strengths, from $10^{11}\,\rm G$ to $10^{14}\, \rm G$ \citep{Furst:2016mgk, Fuerst:2018ybc, Fuerst:2023mrt, King:2023nft, 2025AN....34640106F}.
+In Table \ref{tab: Table_5907}, we present the effects of the magnetic field on the neutrino luminosity and corresponding neutrino energy flux for NGC 5907 ULX-1.
+The neutrino luminosity and corresponding neutrino energy flux change with increasing magnetic field strength, and we hope that other sources will exhibit similar properties.

-The population synthesis studies suggest that $\sim 7-30$ ULXPs in Milky Way \citep{Shao:2015eha, Gao:2022fsg, Li:2024njw}, and $\sim 384-629$ ULX candidates in nearby galaxies \citep{Earnshaw:2018krz, Kovlakas:2020wfu}.
-Using the results of the population synthesis, we estimate the energy spectrum of neutrino background at Earth.
-In Fig. \ref{fig: spectrum}, we show the energy spectrum of neutrino background at Earth in the energy range from $10^4 \, \rm eV$ to $10^{12}\, \rm eV$.
-Our results indicate that even for source Swift J0243.6$+$6124, detection with current neutrino observatories would be challenging.
+To estimate an upper limit on the neutrino contribution from the broader ULXP population, we adopt a simple scaling approach.
+Current observational constraints suggest that there are approximately $\sim 7-30$ ULXPs in the Milky Way \citep{Shao:2015eha, Gao:2022fsg, Li:2024njw} and $\sim 384-629$ ULX candidates in nearby galaxies \citep{Earnshaw:2018krz, Kovlakas:2020wfu}.
+Under the simplifying assumption that these systems share similar intrinsic properties, we scale the neutrino flux of Swift J0243.6$+$6124 by a factor of $\sim 7-30$ to represent the Galactic contribution, and the flux of NGC 5907 ULX-1 by a factor of $\sim 384-629$ to represent the contribution from nearby galaxies.
+We emphasize that this procedure does not constitute a population-synthesis calculation, but rather provides an optimistic upper-limit estimate of the total neutrino flux.
+Recent LHAASO results indicating $\sim 10$ Galactic ULXs are consistent with this estimate within current uncertainties \citep{2024arXiv241008988L, Peretti:2024ecg, 2025arXiv251001369K}.